pharriso/ansible_workshop/exercises/ansible_rhel/cicd-tower-api/README.md

 git push
 ```

+You'll be prompted for a username and password.
+Use your student ID and password.

 If you check the gitlab repository in your web browser, you should now see your files.

 ![gitlab-push](gitlab-push.png)